terraframe/geoprism-registry/README.md

 This effort is a part of the Digital Solutions For Malaria program who manages the project publicly <a href="https://github.com/ds4me/ds4me-wiki/wiki" target="_blank">here</a>.

+## References
+The <a href="https://github.com/terraframe/common-geospatial-registry-specification" target="_blank">Common Geospatial Registry specification </a> which this project implements.

 ## High Level Development Requirements
 1. New development must be conducted in a new branch.
 2. Pull requests must be requested to merge a new branch into the dev branch.